SHORTLIST

 • Oaxaca - Mercado 20 de Noviembre.

-• Oaxaca - Cooking class.
+• Oaxaca Cooking class with lunch.

 • Oaxaca - Mezcaleria visit.